 In response to the current COVID-19 pandemic we at Buckinghamshire Mind are closely following the Government’s guidelines on health and safety measures regarding social distancing.
-As such we have made important changes to our services to ensure the safety of our service users, volunteers and staff.

 Welcome to Friends in Need, East Berkshire (covering Windsor, Ascot and Maidenhead, Bracknell and Slough) and Buckinghamshire.

 We are a friendly peer support group who want to help you to manage your depression and anxiety by inviting you to try our uplifting, fun and free of charge activities.
 Come and feel supported whilst having a chat and a cuppa with others who understand how you might be feeling.

 In April 2021, Buckinghamshire Mind launched new elements to the Friends in Need service in East Berkshire, in addition to our existing peer support groups: